Negative immersions for one-relator groups: Stallings; Magnus and Lyndon; Duncan--Howie

 \subsection{The Freiheitssatz and Lyndon asphericity}

-We again consider a one-relator group $\GG={\FF}/\ncl{w}$, with the word $w$ realized as usual by an immersion of graphs $w\colon S\immerses {\ambient}$.
+We again consider a one-relator group $\GG={\FF}/\ncl{w}$.
+As usual, we think of $\FF$ as the fundamental group of a graph $\ambient$, and realise $w$ as an immersion $S\immerses \ambient$, where $S$ is a cycle.
 Note that $w$ may be a proper power $v^k$, where $k\geq 1$ is assumed to be maximal.
 In this section we show how Corollary~\ref{monotonicity} implies the Freiheitssatz and Lyndon asphericity.
-In what follows $X$ is the presentation complex ${\ambient}\cup_wD$ of the one-relator group $G$, where $w\colon{S}\to{\ambient}$ is the attaching map of the two cell, and $Z$ is the presentation complex of the one-relator group ${\ambient}\cup_vD$.
-There is a natural map $q\colon X\to Z$, equal to the identity on $\Omega$ and a $k$-fold branched cover on $D$.
-Note that $q$ is \emph{not} a branched map in the sense of Definition \ref{defn: Branched map} if $k>1$.
+In what follows $X$ is the presentation complex $({\ambient},S,w)$ of the one-relator group $G$, where $w\colon{S}\to{\ambient}$ is the attaching map of the two cell, and $Z$ is the presentation complex of the one-relator group $({\ambient},S,v)$.
+There is a natural map $q\colon X\to Z$, equal to the identity on $\Omega$ and a $k$ sheeted cover on $S$.
+Note that $q$ is \emph{not} a branched map in the sense of Definition \ref{def: branched map} if $k>1$.

-\begin{definition}[Surface diagram] A \emph{singular surface diagram} in $X$ is a cellular map, branched over two-cells, $f\colon Y\to X$, where $Y$ is a cell complex such that the link of every vertex in $Y$ is a union of points, circles and intervals.
+\begin{definition}[Surface diagram] A \emph{singular surface diagram} in $X$ is a morphism $f\colon Y\to X$ of combinatorial complexes, such that the link of every vertex in $Y$ is a union of points, cycles and intervals.
 A singular surface diagram $f\colon Y\to X$ is \emph{reduced} if the induced map $q\circ f$ is a branched map. \end{definition}

 This definition agrees with the usual notions of reduced disk and sphere diagram.
 The following theorem, which is the main theorem of this section, is a common generalization of Magnus' Freiheitssatz and Lyndon asphericity.